franleplant/nosleepjavascript-blog/content/blog/how-to-write-changelogs/index.md

 ```

 The combination of properly implemented Semver and properly
-implemented CHANGELOG is a very powerful solution for maintaing
+implemented CHANGELOG is a very powerful solution for maintaining
 libraries.

 ## Closing